Passenger transport infrastructure

 We deliver a broad range of other statewide passenger transport infrastructure investments across the integrated public transport network which are aimed at supporting and enhancing passenger transport services for customers.
 These targeted infrastructure investments include stations and interchanges, bus priority including transitways, park 'n' ride expansion, bus stops, accessibility upgrades and signage and wayfinding improvements.

-We own, manage, operate and maintains maritime infrastructure across Queensland, including state boat harbours and a ferry terminal (Nelly Bay, Magnetic Island).
-We fund, construct and maintain infrastructure including amenity blocks, car and car trailer parking, pile and buoy moorings, maintenance of recreational boating facilities including boat ramps, pontoons, jetties, and floating walkways.
+We own, manage, operate and maintain maritime infrastructure across Queensland, including state boat harbours and a ferry terminal (Nelly Bay, Magnetic Island).
+We fund, construct and maintain infrastructure including amenity blocks, car and car trailer parking, pile and buoy moorings, maintenance of recreational boating facilities including boat ramps, pontoons, jetties and floating walkways.

-Other maritime infrastructure key service areas include dredging work and condition assessments, as well as the delivery of a statewide aid to navigation network which includes technical operations, maintenance and construction, as well as redesign and expansion activities.
+Other maritime infrastructure key service areas include dredging work and condition assessments, as well as the delivery of a statewide aid to navigation network which includes technical operations, maintenance and construction.

 Bike riding is a flexible and efficient form of transport with direct economic, health and other benefits for individuals and for the community.
-Investment in building, upgrading and improving cycling infrastructure provides active transport connections linking people to work, education, recreation and services.
-Responsibility for ongoing asset management lies with either local government or us, depending on the asset owner.
+Investment in building, upgrading and improving cycling infrastructure provides transport connections linking people to work, education, recreation and services.
+Responsibility for ongoing asset management lies with either the department or local governments, depending on the asset owner.

 State-controlled road infrastructure

-We manage and operate Queensland’s state-controlled road network (33,408km in length), which is Queensland’s largest publicly owned physical infrastructure asset.
+We manage and operate Queensland's state-controlled road network (33,412km in length), which is Queensland's largest publicly owned physical infrastructure asset.

 The state-controlled road network consists of roads on the National Land Transport Network and other state-controlled roads.
 The state-controlled road network includes the major traffic carrying and linking roads across Queensland and lower order roads connecting regional and remote communities.
 These roads are used for a wide range of purposes, including freight, tourist trips, daily commutes, access to services and recreation.